Log Search

 - Build your own query to group by a field or calculate specific items.

-- Create alerts for your log data.
+- Create and manage detection rules for your log data.

 - Export data to share with stakeholders.